sahniaditya007/ai-interviewer/README.md

 ## Features

-- **Dynamic Question Generation:** AI creates new, non-generic Excel interview questions at three difficulty levels (Easy, Medium, Hard).
+- **Dynamic Question Generation:** AI creates new, non-generic technical interview questions for your chosen stack at three difficulty levels (Easy, Medium, Hard).
 - **Automated Evaluation:** User answers are scored for correctness, efficiency, and clarity using a rubric-based AI evaluator.
 - **Quality Assurance:** Each question is validated for clarity, relevance, and uniqueness before being presented.
 - **Detailed Feedback:** Users receive constructive, mini-lesson feedback and an overall assessment for each answer.